JamesJonesArchive/UsfCAStokenAuth/README.md

 ## Handling the browser session

 The plugin creates a session cookie that will persist as long as the browser window is open.
-You can clear it using the 'tokenAuth.clearSessionCookie()' function.
+You can clear it using the 'tokenAuth.sessionLogout()' function.
 This will cause the application to clear out all tokens on reload which will make the user login again.
 This is useful to use on a "Logout" button as it will trigger the clearing of local storage tokens and begin a new session.

 ## Extra convienence methods of the plugin